You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Acyclovir Cause Lasting Damage?

-While acyclovir is generally considered safe, some patients may experience lasting damage, particularly if they take the medication for extended periods or at high doses.
-According to a study published in the Journal of Antimicrobial Chemotherapy, long-term use of acyclovir can lead to:
+While acyclovir is generally considered safe, some people may experience lasting damage from its use.
+According to a study published in the Journal of Antimicrobial Chemotherapy, long-term use of acyclovir can lead to the development of resistance to the medication.
+This means that the virus may become resistant to the medication, making it less effective in treating future outbreaks.

-* Follow the recommended dosage: Patients should take the recommended dosage of acyclovir and not exceed the maximum daily dose.
+* Follow the recommended dosage: Always follow the recommended dosage of acyclovir and do not take more than the recommended amount.

 Conclusion